WindHPC/windhpc-energy-reporter/README.md

 ### Environment setup

-To work the URL and token for the InfluxDB has to be provided as environment variables.
-Additionally, the cluster has to be selected due to small differences in the setup.
-Valid values for `WINDHPC_SYSTEM` are: *TrainingHLRS* and *HSU*
+The URL and token for the InfluxDB must be provided as environment variables.
+Additionally, the cluster must be selected due to small differences in the setup.
+Valid options for `WINDHPC_SYSTEM` are: *TrainingHLRS* and *HSU*

-This can be done via an `.env` file or as environment variables before running the energy-reporter:
+These values can be provided via an `.env` file (preferred) or as environment variables before running the energy-reporter:

 ```sh